Ben Grant - Performer

 Ben TD is a musician and sound artist working in film, theatre, movement, and installation works.
 His introduction to composition and sound design was with Scottish theatre company, Frozen Charlotte’s production, Paperbelle, which was nominated for an Edinburgh Fringe Total Theatre Award, was a three year running, sold out, ‘Pick of the Fringe’ and continues to tour internationally.
 Having returned to Melbourne, he is excited to reconnect with the Australian arts community.
 He is also the singer and primary songwriter for the band Open Swimmer who’s acclaimed debut album, Canyon, was released in 2015.

-Samantha Butterworth - Producer
+Erin Milne - Producer

 Rainbow Sweeny - Production/tour Manager